AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

 5. Enable relevant services and configure the cluster to meet goals defined by security policy; demonstrate knowledge of basic security practices
 6. Benchmark the cluster operational metrics, test system configuration for operation and efficiency
 7. Demonstrate ability to find the root cause of a problem, optimize inefficient execution, and resolve resource contention scenarios
+<br/><br/>

+# Setup Google Cloud Engine environment
+In this course, I will install Cloudera Manager and CDH (Cloudera Distribution including Apache Hadoop) on five virtual machines (VMs) running in the cloud (Google Cloud Engine), exploiting the free trial period (around 1 month).
+These are referred to as the “cluster VMs”. <br/>
+All the VMs use the Centos 7 distribution.